Searching for a job?

 - Resume.
-A typical resume includes your name, contact information, list of degrees or certificates and educational institutions or programs, and names of companies or organizations where you have worked.
-A resume also includes job titles, duties performed and skills acquired.
+A typical resume includes your name, contact information, list of degrees or certificates, educational institutions or programs, and names of companies or organizations where you have worked.
+A resume also includes job titles, duties performed, and skills acquired.

 - Cover Letter.
 Use a cover letter to expand on experiences and skills listed in a resume or CV.
 The cover letter is an opportunity to highlight achievements, skills, and experience that make you an ideal candidate for a job.

 - Online Portfolio.
 Job seekers today may use technology to highlight work and accomplishments, and provide more information about themselves to potential employers.

 These resources provide further insight into creating a resume, CV, online portfolio, and cover letter.